herrhotzenplotz/gcli/HACKING.md

 Note that running the test suite requires ATF and Kyua.
 More details can be found below.

+To run the compiler's built-in static code analyser:

+    $ make analyse

 If you wish to change the compiler to be used you can set these in the
 environment: